Bound to strike gold with the whole family is David Walliams’ Billionaire Boy, live on stage at the Garrick Theatre!

 Is there anything David Walliams can’t do?
 It’s safe to say that Walliams is a household name and there’s a pretty good reason why.
 Whether it be thinking up bestselling books - making kids laugh all over the globe, having those bestselling books adapted into BBC dramas, or taking those bestselling books and crafting them on-stage for everyone’s enjoyment - he’s got a seriously special place in everyone’s hearts.
-Plus, tickets to see his latest creation won’t cost you anywhere near a billion pounds, instead, you can snag tickets from as little as £28.15.
-Treat your little ones and head to the Bloomsbury Theatre this Christmas but before you do, check out our five billion-dollar reasons why you should go and see Billionaire Boy down below!
+Plus, tickets to see his latest creation won’t cost you anywhere near a billion pounds, instead, you can snag tickets from as little as £24.
+Treat your little ones and head to the Garrick Theatre this summer but before you do, check out our five billion-dollar reasons why you should go and see Billionaire Boy down below!

 1. Who isn’t a fan of David Walliams’ creations?

 Whether you’ve caught a screening of Gangsta Granny on BBC One, put your children to sleep to the sounds of The Boy in The Dress, been lucky enough to meet Mr Stink on stage or simply watched Walliams on TV, you’ll know that he’s a pretty special guy.
 Walliams’ stories precede him; with humour for both kids and adults alike, along with uplifting life lessons peppered throughout - the entertainment is endless.
 And Billionaire Boy at the Bloomsbury Theatre is no exception!
 It’s set to be a brilliant adaptation, filled with original songs, plenty of humour and of course, heaps of Bumfresh!